PrashantCSaini/Gas_Automation_System_IOT/README.md

 # Gas_Automation_System_IOT
-IOT project to control the gas system in raspberry pie using g)
+IOT project to control the gas system in raspberry pie using python and android

 ![model](Images/IMG-20200102-WA0003.jpg)